Integrate Next.js application to Sitecore Experience Editor

 Run the application using jss start:connected

-Go to Sitecore content editor and open any page in Experience editor.
-Now you will be able to view the page in Experience editor.
+Go to the Sitecore Content Editor and open any page in the Experience Editor.
+Now you will be able to view the page in the Experience Editor.